geeta614/eCommerce-with-admin-dashboard/README.md

 # 🛒 E-Commerce with Admin Dashboard

-A full-stack E-commerce web application with an intuitive user interface, featuring user and admin roles, real-time analytics, Stripe integration, and dynamic product management.
+A full-stack E-commerce web application with an intuitive user interface, featuring user and admin roles, real-time analytics, and dynamic product management.

 ## 🚀 Tech Stack